Detwiler's Farm Market: Origins

 Detwiler's Farm Market was created by Henry Detwiler Sr., who is the third born in a family of eight.
-He was raised on an 8 acre farm as a Mennonite in Franconia, PA, the grandson of a butcher.
+He was raised on an 8-acre farm as a Mennonite in Franconia, PA, the grandson of a butcher.
 Detwiler eventually began retailing alongside his brothers at Franconia Meats.
 Detwiler also worked at Landis Supermarket, working with his father and grandfather, who were both farmers, making deliveries and grinding hamburger meat.
 After returning to Florida in 1999, Detwiler created a roadside stand, which would expand until 2002, where Detwiler would partner with the Fruitville Grove Market for seven years, until the landlord asked for higher rent.
-In 2009, Detwiler's Farm Market opened its doors on Palmer Boulevard in Sarasota, FL.
-The second location opened in Venice, Florida in 2013, Bradenton in 2015, two more locations in 2018 and 2019 in Sarasota, and the sixth location in West Bradenton in 2023.
-Detwiler's will eventually be expanding south to nearby Port Charlotte and North Port.
+In 2009, Detwiler's Farm Market opened its doors on Palmer Boulevard in Sarasota, Florida.
+The second location opened in Venice, Florida in 2013, Bradenton, Florida in 2015, two more locations in 2018 and 2019 in Sarasota, and the sixth location in West Bradenton, Florida in 2023.
+Detwiler's will eventually be expanding south to nearby Port Charlotte, Florida and North Port, Florida.